 New Flight coming to Boston’s Logan Airport

 There are a number of new flights coming to Boston’s Airport.
-Whether your looking to travel across the country, or across the pond, we think there are some great new travel options so close to home!
+Whether you’re looking to travel across the country, or across the pond, we think there are some great new travel options so close to home!

-Primera Air offering three new direct flights to Paris, London and Birmingham flying to and from Boston Logan Airport starting in May 2018.
+Primera Air is offering three new direct flights to Paris, London and Birmingham flying to and from Boston Logan Airport starting in May 2018.

 JetBlue adds service between Boston and Minneapolis beginning in May 2018.